tianpeiyang/tianpeiyang.github.io/_pages/about.md

 ---

 Hello there, I am currently a Postdoctoral Researcher in [Intelligent Robot Learning Lab](https://irll.ca/) at the University of Alberta, advised by [Matthew E. Taylor](https://drmatttaylor.net/).
 I received my Ph.D. in the College of Intelligence and Computing from Tianjin University, supervised by [Jianye Hao](http://www.icdai.org/jianye.html).
 My research interests focus on deep reinforcement learning (DRL) and multiagent systems.
-I have done some work on exploring how to facilitate efficient, scalable RL and multiagent RL through transfer learning, hierarchical RL, and opponent modeling.
+I have worked on exploring how to facilitate efficient, scalable RL and multiagent RL through transfer learning, hierarchical RL, and opponent modeling.
 I am also involved with several projects including model-based reinforcement learning, exploration in RL, and human-in-the-loop RL.

-I am currently serving as a reviewer for JMLR, TPAMI, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).
+I am currently serving as a reviewer for JMLR, TPAMI, TNNLS, TMLR, MACH, JMLC, IEEE TCDS, and IEEE/CAA, and a member of the (senior) program committee (NeurIPS, AAAI, ICLR, IJCAI, ICML, AAMAS, UAI, ICRA, CoRL, CIKM, ECAI, DAI).

+`I am looking for PhD students/research assistants starting in Fall 2025 or later, interested in (deep) reinforcement learning, multiagent learning, AI agent, or other exciting topics that attract you.
+If you are interested and have good programming skills and machine learning background, please email me your CV and transcripts.`

 Recent News
 ======

 Year of 2024
 --

+&#x1F195;[Oct 2024] I will join [School of Intelligence Science and Technology at Nanjing University (Suzhou)](https://is.nju.edu.cn/main.htm) this winter as an Assistant Professor!

+&#x1F195;[Aug 2024] I was invited to give a talk at [InterPol workshop 2024](https://sites.google.com/view/interppol-workshop/program?authuser=0) at RLC 2024!

 &#x1F195;[Mar 2024] One paper (FPGA Divide-and-Conquer Placement using Deep Reinforcement Learning) has been accepted by ISEDA 2024!